Yikes! Brittni Mealy Alleges Future Threatened To “SHOOT” Her At Child’s Birthday Party

 In texts following the video of her yelling outside of the party — apparently as Future walked away, Brittni says the father of her son yelled expletives at the boy and threatened to “shoot” her up.

-“”I don’t even do this but @Future you a real p*ssy you knew to hide and run when I came cause you don’t want this smoke b*tch boy you ran from my kids p*ssy ass how!!
-Run like yo scary ass always do b*tch!”
+“”I don’t even do this but @Future you a real p*ssy you knew to hide and run when I came cause you don’t want this smoke b*tch boy you ran from my kids p*ssy a** h*e!!
+Run like yo scary a** always do b*tch!”
 Who tf tell a 8 year old f*ck him and he will shoot up his mom n*gga a real b*tch.
-Don’t come back begging like yo ass always do simp cause you dead to me after tonight.”
+Don’t come back begging like yo a** always do simp cause you dead to me after tonight.”

 Brittni deleted the stories airing out her’s and Future’s domestic fight, but it was captured by The Shade Room before she did.
 Swipe to see it.